Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Texas Instruments - Dallas3 at its Dallas facility, reporting 382 affected workers.
+The largest notice was filed by Texas Instruments - Dallas3 at its Dallas facility, reporting 382 affected workers.
 Avnet, Inc. (Logistics) followed with 366 workers.

 Trend & Outlook